Today someone asked me, “Why are republicans so mean?”

 This new batch of extreme right-wing ideologues who rolled into Congress on the 2010 Tea Party Express (the scenic Redistricting Extravaganza Route) are just the sort of insecure middle managers who believe that to be strong, one must be harsh.
 They don’t enjoy being mean – they’re just too wrapped up in their egos, simplicity, and inexperience to know any better.

-What unsettles those of us who are allowed to stay up past 9pm, however, is that there are a few of the more extreme members of Congress who do actually seem to enjoy being cruel and looking over the edge of the witch hunt cliff.
+What unsettles those of us who are allowed to stay up past 9pm, however, is that there are a few of the more extreme members of Congress who do seem to enjoy being cruel and looking over the edge of the witch hunt cliff.
 We’ve seen this behavior countless times in history during which a holier than thou group gains political strength and therefore feels entitled to force their own hyper-conservative beliefs on the country.
-Those who want their social beliefs to control Every Breath You Take, while cutting all government services except the military… deep religion and a tilt for war… never a good combination.
-Those are the ones who reach my nightmares (no trains, only trials and endless investigations).
-With them, one tends to get the feeling that even a really good mentor can’t teach them that cruel does not make you strong.
+Those who want their relgio-social beliefs to control Every Breath You Take, while cutting all government programs except the military… deep-seeded religion and a tilt for war… never a good combination.
+Those are the congressional players who cameo in the nightmares of adults (no trains, only trials and endless investigations).
+With them, one gets the feeling that even the best mentor would be unable to teach them that cruel does not make you strong.
 It just makes you mean.Tags: playlists, republicans, Tea Party | June 21, 2013 in: Right Wing Politics | 06-21-2013 17:10:45